DavidCEllis/InlineScripts/README.md

   * Search a folder and any subfolders for Python virtual environments
   * List any that are found where the parent python runtime no longer exists
   * Optionally delete these VEnvs automatically
-* pylauncher
-  * Open up a gui launcher to launch a REPL from any python install that `ducktools-pythonfinder` can discover
-  * This may be turned into a more complete application at some point
 * run_tests
   * A script that will run pytest in the current folder for the latest patch of every minor Python release available via `uv` that satisfies `requires-python` in the